 4. Despite the hearing problem, Stanley grew up listening to classical music with his parents.
 He especially admired Beethoven.
 Stanley would later become an opera buff.

 6. He got his first guitar when he was 7.
-By the time he reached bar mitzvah age (13) he already got a more professional guitar.
+By the time he reached bar mitzvah at age (13), he already got a more professional guitar.

 7. Stanley was discovered in his youth as having graphic talent.
-He loved to paint and his parents enrolled him to New York "High School of Music & Art", from which he graduated in 1970.
+He loved to paint and his parents enrolled him in the New York "High School of Music & Art", from which he graduated in 1970.

 8. Despite his talent as a painter Stanley eventually chose music, forming a local band called "Rainbow" (not that of Ritchie Blackmore).
 He would write the songs "Firehouse" and "Let Me Know" during his high school years.

 9. Later, Stanley will move on to the bands "Uncle Joe" and "Post War Baby Boom", but his first serious band will be "Wicked Lester", where he will also meet his musical partner Gene Simmons.